Pappol/UniBuk/README.md

 # Software Engineering II Project

+> We	need	to	develop	an	online	service	for	e-commerce in particular related to selling and buying used book for the university or notes and resurces.
+We	 want	to	deliver	a	web	version	of	this	service.

 ## Bachelor's degree in Computer Science, DISI, University of Trento
 This is going to be a web application we will develop as both project and exam for the "Software Engineering II" course.
 It is based on `node.js` as backend server plus some more stuff I'm really not sure about.